 The Transformative Power of Nature

-In the last five years, BSLT’s mission has broadened beyond conserving significant lands and waters of California’s Central Coast.
-Its goal is to become a model organization focused on the well-being of people and the conservation and stewardship of land: in short, to connect people and the land.
+In the past five years, BSLT’s mission has broadened beyond conserving significant lands and waters of California’s Central Coast.
+Its goal is to become a model organization focused on the well-being of people and the conservation and stewardship of land; in short, to connect people and the land.
 Its new mission reflects this theme: to inspire love of the land and conservation of our treasured landscapes.

 BSLT has put its beliefs into action by running overnight summer programs at its conserved Glen Deven Ranch in northern Big Sur for children with limited opportunities in the Salinas Valley.
 The programs connect young people to the land with the aim of inspiring children through nature and creating a new generation of land stewards.

 Monterey County is endowed with tremendous natural beauty and resources.
 Yet many Salinas Valley young people and families have little or no educational interface with nature in a wilderness setting.
 Land statistics paint this picture.

 The City of SaIinas’ ratio of parkland to its 150,000 inhabitants is far below other densely populated cities.
 Whereas Los Angeles and San Francisco have 6.2 and 6.6 acres of parkland, respectively, for each 1,000 residents, and San Jose has 16.6 acres, Salinas has only 2.9 acres per 1,000 residents.
 During 2012 there was a total of 21 murders in Salinas, nearly 14 murders per 100,000 residents, compared to California’s statewide average of five murders per 100,000 residents.
 As of early August, there had been 15 murders in the city during 2013.